 Our gut is more permeable with constant stress.

 Our endocrine health (hormones + thyroid, etc), shuttles most raw materials to produce cortisol.
 Too much cortisol is never good.

 - Get quality sleep.
 We need sleep.
 It’s where our memories get organized (search: sleep spindles) and we detox.
 We sleep almost 33% of our life.
-So why do we always push sleep to a last priority?
+So why do we always push sleep to the last priority?

 Exercise and movement have as much power as taking an antidepressant.
 A meat-based diet is healing but healthy doses of movement make it even better.

 - Focus on strengthening your gut.
 Your entire body (and mental health) will thank you for it.

 You can always start with my gut-healing kit as it has the most general supports to get started on a gut-healing protocol.